Nic-T/scooby-doo-starting-page/README.md

 # scooby-doo-starting-page
-A landing page for scooby doo.
+A landing page for scooby doo using scss+ html+ js